kunlun-wu/kunlun-wu.github.io/_research/research-1.md

 7. Paint the other side of the pellet
 8. Dry for **2 hours**
 9. Attach the painted ends of the wires to the surface of the pellet and the end of the conductive track using dabs of silver paste.
-10. Dry for **2 hours**
+10. Dry for **24 hours**

 <img src='/images/research/1nanoceria/7.jpg'>

 Impedance Spectroscopy
 -------------------------------
 Impedance spectroscopy was performed using an AMETEK SI 1200 impedance spectrometer.
-The furnace box was had a DIY faraday cage shielding to reduce noise.
+We made a faraday cage shielding for the furnace to reduce noise.
 A cardboard box with foam inside was used to further insulate the furnace when performing measurements.
 <img src='/images/research/1nanoceria/9.jpg'>
 ### Set Up
 1. Place the sample into the box furnace on top a piece of porous ceramic material